-Though this was surely due to a split between organizers of the event into two separate dates, the total in attendance at both dates still numbered less than the good disseminators of scheduled events, but poor for notices about activist response efforts, leaving subscribers effectively "out of the loop" for activism, but included for social events, further buttressing the advantage the social events enjoy over political events.
+Though this was surely due to a split between organizers of the event into two separate dates, the total in attendance at both dates still numbered less than the initial effort.
+Likewise, the first of the demonstrations at sites of violence against transgender folk drew about 40 people, and, other than the unusual Chanelle Pickett vigil in Boston, other actions have failed to exceed that level of support.

+Those not on the net are dependent on club newsletters and magazines like Transgender Tapestry, which are fairly good disseminators of scheduled events, but poor for scribers effectively "out of the loop" for activism, but included for social events, further buttressing the notices about activist response efforts, leaving subadvantage the social events enjoy over political events.